qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

   are applied to input features following a specific scaling method (see below for setting).
   You can override this logic: enable the transform option, click on the graphic to add break point(s) and drag the point(s) to apply a custom distribution.
 * Define the :guilabel:`Output` values: the options vary according to the parameter to define.
   You can globally set:

-  * for a color setting, the :ref:`color ramp <color-ramp>` to apply to values and the single color to use for NULL values
+  * for color: a linear interpolation of source values is done over a given :ref:`color ramp <color-ramp>` in order to assign each symbol the correct color.
-  * for the others, the minimum and maximum values to apply to the selected property as well as the size/angle/opacity value for ignored or NULL source features
+    A color to use for symbols with NULL values can also be given.
+  * for rotation: a linear interpolation is done over a range of minimum and maximum angles in order to assign each symbol the correct rotation.
+    An angle to use for symbols with NULL values can also be given.
+  * for opacity: a polynomial interpolation is done over a range of minimum and maximum opacity values.
+    The :guilabel:`Exponent` field dictates the way source values are mapped to the output range.
+    Power values greater than ``1`` will cause the output values distribution to start slowly before accelerating as the source values approach their maximum.
+    Smaller exponents (less than ``1``) will do the opposite.
+    An opacity value to use for symbols with NULL values can also be given.
   * for size properties, the :guilabel:`Scale method` of representation which can be **Flannery**, **Exponential**, **Surface**, **Radius** or **Linear**
   * the :guilabel:`Exponent` to use for data scaling when the :guilabel:`Scale